DylanLawless/spss_exome_vsat/README.md

 Contributions and insights from readers are highly encouraged, as we aim to foster a collaborative environment to enhance our understanding of sepsis at the genetic level.

+The code in this project is quiet chaotic due to the incremental development.
+We are building a new project with a clean and documented style.
+See <https://swisspedhealth-pipelinedev.github.io/docs/> if you are interested in reading up some of the main content now documented more formally.

 ## Publication files

 From `sync_publication.sh`